jina-ai/docs/chapters/crud.md

 6. **Compound Indexer**

-While using a `!CompoundIndexer`, it is not possible to return embeddings by virtue of its design.
+While using a `!CompoundIndexer`, it is not possible to return embeddings to the next Driver in the Flow, by virtue of its design.
 By definition, the [!CompoundIndexer](https://github.com/jina-ai/jina/blob/master/jina/resources/executors.requests.CompoundIndexer.yml) has an `!ExcludeQL` for all the embeddings:

 ``` python
  !ExcludeQL